rollerworks/search/UPGRADE.md

 The Doctrine ORM configuring and related services are moved to a new package at https://github.com/rollerworks/rollerworks-search-doctrine-orm-bundle.

-If you are using Doctrine ORM then install the new package and update you're application configuration as follow.
+If you are using Doctrine ORM then install the new package and update your application configuration as follow.

 Before: